 - formal policies and procedures are in place, including the documentation of key systems and rules relating to the delegation of powers, which allow the monitoring of controls and restricts the unauthorised use of the Co-operative's assets; - experienced and suitably qualified staff take responsibility for important business functions.
-Annual review procedures have been established to maintain standards of performance; - forecasts and budgets are prepared regularly which allow the Committee of Management and staff to monitor the key business risks and financial objectives, and progress towards financial plans set for the year and the medium term; regular management accounts are prepared promptly, providing relevant, reliable and up-to-date financial and other information and significant variances from budgets are investigated as appropriate; and - all significant new initiatives, major commitments and investment projects are subject to formal authorisation procedures, through the Committee of Management.
+Annual review procedures have been established to maintain standards of performance; - forecasts and budgets are prepared regularly which allow the Committee of Management and staff to monitor the key business risks and financial objectives, and progress towards financial plans set for the year and the medium term; regular management accounts are prepared promptly, providing relevant, reliable and up-to-date financial and other information and significant variances from budgets are investigated as appropriate; and all significant new initiatives, major commitments and investment projects are subject to formal authorisation procedures, through the Committee of Management.

 The Committee of Management reviews reports from Sub Committees, staff and from the external auditors to provide reasonable assurance that control procedures are in place and are being followed.
-Reports from internal auditors are produced biennially - a report was submitted in 2018.
+Reports from internal auditors are produced biennially - the last one was considered in August 2021.
 Staff reports include a general review of the major risks facing the Co-operative.
 Formal procedures have been established for instituting appropriate action to correct weaknesses identified from the above reports.

-The Committee of Management has reviewed the system of internal financial control in the Co-operative during the year ended 31 March 2021 and until the date of signing the financial statements.
+The Committee of Management has reviewed the system of internal financial control in the Co-operative during the year ended 31 March 2023.
 No weaknesses were found in internal financial controls which could result in material losses, contingencies, or uncertainties which require disclosure in the financial statements or in the auditor's report on the financial statements.